-The playback widget from music streaming service Tidal has rendering problems on current version of Wearable Widgets.
+The playback widget from music streaming service Tidal has rendering problems on the current version of Wearable Widgets.
 Specifically, you can't see most of the control buttons.
 We have a lead on this issue and are planning to get it fixed in a future release, but we need to be sure that we don't break other widgets in the process (always a danger).

-This is a weird one: the larger widget from feed reader app Feedly mostly renders correctly, but for some reason, its text is unreadably tiny.
+This is a weird one: the larger widget for feed reader app Feedly mostly renders correctly, but for some reason, its text is unreadably tiny.
 [See the miniscule white bits in the gray box at the left of the screenshot here?
 That's the text.]
 We're not sure what's going on here yet and haven't given up hope of fixing the problem, but for now, Feedly must be considered incompatible.

 There are a small minority of clock widgets which only update when the phone they're running on is awake (the screen is on).
 This isn't an issue if the widget is being shown on the phone, as on your home screen, but it doesn't work out so well when the widget is being shown on another device.
 And since this is how our app works – the widget isn't actually running on the watch, it's still running on your phone and the watch is just showing a picture of it – this means that such clocks won't run as Wearable Widgets.

 Here are the clock widgets that we've found to be affected by this issue: